GregoireHENRY/cv/cv.md

       description: |
         Association to send the first cubesat our school 100% made by the students into space.
 Demonstration of new technology to flight in low orbit with electric propulsion.
-Member of the one board computer (OBC) team.
+Member of the On-board computer (OBC) team.

 aboutme: |